 Specify corresponding demodulation requirements for support of UL MIMO with 2TX for single CC for UE with dual-polarization antenna.

+Specify corresponding demodulation requirements for support of DL MIMO for UE with dual-polarization antenna.

+Specify conformance testing and conformance requirements for BS.